They must've screwed up big time to deserve this.

 Role Playing Game

 - In the Warhammer Fantasy Roleplay 1st edition campaign The Enemy Within, the adventurers at one point save the life of an Imperial Elector Count... and learn a lot of embarrassing secrets about his court.
 So as a "reward" they get sent to Kislev, which is the fantasy equivalent of Russia...

 - The backstory for Doom says that the main character was reassigned to Mars for assaulting his superior after the man ordered him to open fire on civilians.
+The manual makes it clear that Phobos is considered by space marines to be the dullest assignment imaginable, "With no action for fifty million miles, your day consisted of suckin' dust and watchin' restricted flicks in the rec room."
 Obviously, things didn't go so well.